baleada/docs/src/prose/recognizeable-effects/index.md

 ## Semantic versioning conventions
 :::

-The following things will trigger a new major release of Baleada Recognizeable Handlers:
+The following things will trigger a new major release of Baleada Recognizeable Effects:
-- Any changes to the existing options accepted by any of the Baleada Recognizeable Handlers functons
+- Any changes to the existing options accepted by any of the Baleada Recognizeable Effects functons
 - Any changes to the existing metadata stored by the functions

 The following things will trigger a new minor release: